artem701/pygad/docs/source/gann.rst

 dataset from `this
 link <https://www.kaggle.com/aungpyaeap/fish-market/download>`__
 (https://www.kaggle.com/aungpyaeap/fish-market/download).
-The dataset is also available at the `GitHub project of the pygad.gann module <https://github.com/ahmedfgad/NeuralGenetic>`__: https://github.com/ahmedfgad/NeuralGenetic
+The dataset is also available at the `GitHub project of the pygad.pygad.gann module <https://github.com/ahmedfgad/NeuralGenetic>`__: https://github.com/ahmedfgad/NeuralGenetic